-- Column d.
-Wisconsin amount Combine the amount in column b with any adjustments in column c and enter the result. - Lines 12a through 12g.
-Enter, in column d, the available development zones credits as computed on Wisconsin Schedule DC.
+■ Column d.
+Wisconsin amount - Combine the amount in column b with any adjustments in column c and enter the result.

+■ Line 12a.
+Enter, in column d, the available development zones credit as computed on Wisconsin Schedule DC.
 Attach Schedule DC to the Form 3 filed with the department.

 Special tax credits may be available for partners of partnerships doing business in Wisconsin development zones.
-These credits, which include a jobs credit, sales tax credit, investment credit, research credit, location credit, day care credit, and environmental remediation credit, are computed on Schedule DC, Wisconsin Development Zone Credits.
+These credits are computed on Schedule DC, Wisconsin Development Zones Credit.